airpair/using-twilio-to-advance-the-state-of-wedding-tech/post.md

 I say we update this system by building an app (using Twilio, everyone's favorite text and voice messaging API) that allows people to text in their pictures and share their precious wedding moments in realtime.
 Let's build it and, in the process, learn how Node and Twilio can be combined to make just about any SMS or MMS sharing solution possible.

+## The App

+To clarify what we'd like to achieve with this project: We want to build an app that will allow people to text their wedding pictures to our Twilio number and then display them in a running slideshow displayable via a projector.
+The slideshow app should:

+* Cycle through all available slides continously
+* Update itself as pictures come in
+* Animate slide transitions smoothly
+* Respond to texts with a confirmation SMS

+There are a lot of bells and whistles this list doesn't cover, but it's a good target for getting us started.

 ## Setup

 First let's copy this `package.json` file.
 We're going to use this to install our project's dependencies.